Ferrari 360: Development history

-Ferrari partnered with Alcoa to produce an entirely new all-aluminum space-frame chassis that was 40% stiffer than its predecessors which had utilized steel.
-The design was 28% lighter despite a 10% increase in overall dimensions.
+Ferrari partnered with Alcoa to produce an entirely new all-aluminum space-frame chassis that was 40 percent stiffer than its predecessors which had utilized steel.
+The design was 28 percent lighter despite a ten percent increase in overall dimensions.
 Along with a lightweight frame the new Pininfarina body styling deviated from traditions of the previous decade's sharp angles and flip-up headlights.
 The V8 engine has a 3.6-litre capacity, a flat-plane crankshaft, and titanium connecting rods.
 The engine generates a power output of 400 PS.
-According to Ferrari, weight was reduced by 60 kg and the 0 to 100 km/h acceleration time improved from 4.7 to 4.5 seconds.
+According to Ferrari, weight was reduced by 60 kg and the acceleration time improved from 4.7 to 4.5 seconds.

 The first model to be produced was the 360 Modena, followed later by the 360 Spider and a special edition, the Challenge Stradale.
 The Challenge Stradale was the high-performance road-legal version of the 360 produced by the factory, featuring carbon ceramic brakes (from the Enzo), track-tuned suspension, aerodynamic gains, weight reduction, power improvements and revised gearbox software among its track-focused brief.
 There were 8,800 Modenas, 7,565 Spiders and 1,288 Challenge Stradale produced worldwide.
 There were 4,199 built for the US market—1,810 Modenas (coupes) and 2,389 Spiders (convertibles).
 Of those numbers, there were only 469 Modenas and 670 Spiders that were produced with a gated 6-speed manual transmission as opposed to the "F1" single-clutch automated manual transmission.

 In addition to this were the low-volume factory race cars and a one-off Barchetta variant.
 The race cars were all derived from the 360 Modena and for the first time produced as a separate model in their own right (compared to being a retrofit kit in previous years).
 While the Barchetta was based on the Spider variant.
 The first race car was the 360 Modena Challenge, used in a one-make series; the factory-built racing cars were prepared by the official tuner, Michelotto, who also developed the 360 N-GT.
 The N-GT was a 360 Challenge car evolved even further to compete in the FIA N-GT racing class alongside other marques such as Porsche.